yuzheng19970411/project1/README1.md

 * Passengers between the ages of 20 and 45 have better survival rates.

-In contrast to this project, the decision tree algorithm is more accurate than the linear classifier.Through this project, I think that if we need to be more accurate, we can also choose random forest, KNN and other algorithms.
+Through this project, the decision tree algorithm is more accurate than the linear classifier.
+I think that if we need to be more accurate, we can also choose random forest, KNN and other algorithms.